 - how long it has been in place

-Can your employer change the terms of your contract?
+If your employer changes the terms of your contract

 Generally there must be agreement between you and your employer in order to change a contract.

 If your employer is bought by another company, or moves to a new location, your existing terms and conditions should continue, although the new owners should give you an amended written statement in their name.